kevinthecheung/extensions/firestore-shorten-urls-dynamic-links/README.md

 * Dynamic Links suffix length: Do you want your short links to end with the shortest possible suffix or longer suffixes that are unlikely to be guessable?
-In general, you can use short suffixes as long as there's no harm in someone suuccessfuly guessing a short link.
+In general, you can use short suffixes as long as there's no harm in someone successfuly guessing a short link.
 * Collection path: What is the path to the collection that contains the URLs that you want to shorten?
 * URL field name: What is the name of the field that contains the original